-No discernible effects have been identified in respect of SA objectives to improve the health and well-being of the local population, improved educational achievement, minimise waste and increase reuse and recycling, promoting sustainable forms of construction and improving access to heritage assets.

-Uncertain effects have been identified in respect of objectives to avoid damage to designated sites and species of biodiversity interest, reducing pollution, managing flood risk, conserving and enhancing the historic environment and conserving and enhancing the district's landscape and townscape character.
+- 6.2.4 No discernible effects have been identified in respect of SA objectives to improve the health and well-being of the local population, improved educational achievement, minimise waste and increase reuse and recycling, promoting sustainable forms of construction and improving access to heritage assets. - 6.2.5 Uncertain effects have been identified in respect of objectives to avoid damage to designated sites and species of biodiversity interest, reducing pollution, managing flood risk, conserving and enhancing the historic environment and conserving and enhancing the district's landscape and townscape character.
 In respect of all of these issues focussing growth within existing settlements could have a negative effect where developments impacts on heritage assets, the local landscape or townscape or biodiversity sites.
 Similarly some settlement boundaries could fall within areas at flood risk or where unacceptable levels noise, water, odour or light pollution could occur.
-The extent of any effects would be dependent on the sensitivity of development sites included in the Plan to meet development needs.
+The extent of any effects would be dependent on the sensitivity of development sites included in the Plan to meet development needs and the location of windfall developments that come forward up to 2028.
 Set against this, however, the designation of settlement boundaries would protect the majority of the District (i.e. countryside) from development (including those areas of value in respect of biodiversity, landscape and heritage value).
 On this basis an uncertain effect is identified.
-The careful selection of sites for allocation to be included within settlement boundaries through the Plan making process, together with the inclusion of policies to reduce flood risk in development (SD2 Flood Risk), prevent pollution related impacts (SD1 Amenity and Environmental Quality), protect Heritage Assets (BNE2 Heritage and BNE11 Heritage Assets), protect Biodiversity (BNE3 Biodiversity) and protect local landscape and townscape character (BNE4 Landscape Character and Local Distinctiveness and BNE8 (Trees, Hedgerows and Woodland) would help reduce the likely negative effects of growth within settlement boundaries from allocated and future windfall development.

-Other uncertain effects have been identified in respect of SA objectives to achieve stable and sustainable economic growth and diversify and strengthen local urban and rural economies.
-This is because the drawing of settlement boundaries could restrict economic development in the countryside, however, the inclusion of policies to support rural diversification (policy E7 of the Part 1 Local Plan) and proposed policies BNE5 (Development in the Countryside) and BNE6 (Agricultural Development) could allow greater flexibility to accommodate appropriate forms of economic development in the countryside.

-An uncertain effect has been identified in respect of SA objectives to improve the quality of new development and reduce and manage the impacts of climate change.
+The careful selection of sites for allocation to be included within settlement boundaries through the Plan making process, together with the inclusion of policies to reduce flood risk in development (SD2 Flood Risk), prevent pollution related impacts (SD1) Amenity and Environmental Quality), protect Heritage Assets (BNE2) Heritage and BNE10 Heritage Assets), protect Biodiversity (BNE3) Biodiversity and protect local landscape and townscape character (BNE4) Landscape Character and Local Distinctiveness and (BNE7) Trees, Hedgerows and Woodland would help reduce the likely negative effects of growth within settlement boundaries from allocated and future windfall development. - 6.2.6 Other uncertain effects have been identified in respect of SA objectives to achieve stable and sustainable economic growth and diversify and strengthen local urban and rural economies.
+This is because the drawing of settlement boundaries could restrict economic development in the countryside, however, the inclusion of policies to support rural diversification (policy E7 of the Part 1 Local Plan) and proposed policies BNE5 (Development in the Countryside) and BNE6 (Agricultural Development) could allow greater flexibility to accommodate appropriate forms of economic development in the countryside. - 6.2.7 An uncertain effect has been identified in respect of SA objectives to improve the quality of new development and reduce and manage the impacts of climate change.
 However Policy BNE1 (Design Excellence) could help ensure where development does take place it better reflects local character and distinctiveness.